lu4hne/ttgo-diy/README.md

 # ttgo-diy
-Create your ttgo lora with parts
+Create your ttgo lora with parts.

-Dos modelos de placas para armar una ttgo en formato largo, uno despues de otro, o mini, con la esp32 del lado de atras y lora y display del frente.
+Two models of plates to assemble a ttgo in long format, With its elements one after another.
+Or the mini version, with the esp32 on the back side and Lora and oled display on the front.

 Version mini, doble side